TOI-2155 b: A Massive Brown Dwarf or a Very Low-Mass Star?: Abstract

 \section{Abstract}

-We present TOI-2155\,b, a high-mass transiting brown dwarf discovered using data from NASA's Transiting Exoplanet Survey Satellite (TESS) mission and confirmed with ground-based RV measurements from the Tillinghast Reflector Echelle Spectrograph (TRES).
+We present TOI-2155\,b, a massive transiting companion, discovered using data from NASA's Transiting Exoplanet Survey Satellite (TESS) mission and confirmed with ground-based RV measurements from the Tillinghast Reflector Echelle Spectrograph (TRES).
 We also analyze ground-based follow-up photometric data from the Wendelstein Observatory (WST), Las Cumbres Observatory Global Telescope (LCOGT), and Wild Boar Remote Observatory (WBR).
-TOI-2155\,b is a short-period brown dwarf with $P=3.7246950 ^{+0.0000029}_{-0.0000028}$~days.
-The radius and mass of TOI-2155\,b are found to be $R_b = 0.975 \pm 0.008 \,\mathrm{R_J}$ and $M_b = 81.1 \pm 1.1 \,\mathrm{M_J}$, respectively, corresponding to a density of $\rho_b= 110 \pm 3.0$ g cm$^{-3}$.
-The effective temperature of the subgiant host star is estimated at $T_{\rm eff} = 6085\pm 78$ K, which identifies it as an F-type star with a radius $R_{\thinstar} = 1.705^{+0.066}_{-0.064}$ $\mathrm{R_\odot}$ and a mass $M_\star = 1.33 \pm 0.008$~M$_\odot$.
-With a mass close to the hydrogen-burning limit, TOI-2155\,b occupies a high-mass regime in the brown dwarf mass–radius diagram, becoming a valuable benchmark system for testing models of substellar structure and evolution.
+TOI-2155\,b is a short-period companion with {$P= 3.7246950 \pm{0.0000014}$}~days.
+The radius and mass of TOI-2155\,b are found to be $R_b = 0.972^{+0.009}_{-0.008} \,\mathrm{R_J}$ and $M_b = 80.6^{+1.0}_{-1.1} \,\mathrm{M_J}$, respectively, corresponding to a density of {$\rho_b= 109^{+3.1}_{-3.3}$ g cm$^{-3}$}.
+The F-type subgiant host star has an effective temperature of $T_{\rm eff} = 6085\pm 78$ K, a radius $R_{\thinstar} = 1.705^{+0.066}_{-0.064}$ $\mathrm{R_\odot}$ and a mass $M_\star = 1.33 \pm 0.008$~M$_\odot$.
+With a mass close to the hydrogen-burning minimum mass, TOI-2155\,b lies at the boundary between brown dwarfs and low-mass stars.
+Its measured mass, radius, and density place it in a transitional region, where distinguishing between a massive brown dwarf and a very low-mass star is not straightforward.
+TOI-2155\,b therefore provides a valuable benchmark for testing evolutionary models of stellar and substellar structure near the hydrogen-burning limit.

 \keywords{ brown dwarfs – techniques: photometric – techniques: radial velocities – techniques: spectroscopic }